Frequently Asked Questions

-What is improv?
 Improv, or improvisational theatre, is a type of acting where, instead of players memorizing scripts, they make up their lines as they go.
 Improv often involves games – for example, perhaps a player must perform in a scene where he has to guess what strange crime he’s committed, and what celebrity was his criminal sidekick.
 You might have seen games like this on the improv TV series Whose Line Is It Anyway.
 It can also be used in longer formats which can stretch a scene out to the length of a full play.
 A great example is National Theatre of The World’s Impromptu Splendour or One Night Only a musical created on the spot, each night, by impressive Toronto improviser/singers.
 Improv can also be used to create comedy sketches (this technique is used at Second City) or even feature-length movies (This Is Spinal Tap, Best in Show).
 Improv is highly collaborative – doing it well involves listening carefully to others and responding instantly and intuitively to each new development.

 Is it funny?